eosantigen/devanet/docker/domain/ldap/README.md

 ### Proxmox

 Given the tree here, you need to add **cn** as the User Attribute Name.
-Add a new group and give it a newly created permission LDAP_ADMIN for the / with Propagate.
+Don't forget to Sync .
+Under Permissions tab, add User Permission for this user for / with Propagate.